-Nature embeds a record of time in all her creations, and visible evidence of my own advancing age accumulates with increasing speed.
+Nature embeds a record of time in all her creations.
 Seeking to learn from nature, I investigate methods to create a heightened experience of time's passage in drawing and painting.
 I alternate and partially superimpose paint and pencil marks, or cut across wet paint with wood blocks, experimenting with nature’s ways of recording time – including the geologic principles of younger-over-older and younger-cuts-older – to fix a visible record of time’s passage into the artwork.

 © 2021 Mark Rentschler.
 All rights reserved.